fuzzylabs/edge-vision-power-estimation/desktop/torch_onnx_trtexec/notebooks/README.md

 Thanks to [trt-engine-explorer](https://github.com/NVIDIA/TensorRT/tree/main/tools/experimental/trt-engine-explorer) library that does all of the heavy lifting and producing beautiful plots for the TensorRT profiling.

+> Note: This library is in experimental stage.

 Here we go through notebook on alexnet TensorRT engine.
 It requires following files for providing analysis saved during benchmarking

 ```bash